 A package is uniquely identified with a package path, which is similar to a URL, except without a protocol.
-At the moment, package paths are always links to Git repositories hosted on GitHub or GitLab.
+At the moment, package paths must be something that can be passed to git clone.
+In particular, this includes paths to repositories on major code hosting sites such as GitLab and GitHub.
 In the future, this will become more flexible.
 As an example, a package path may be github.com/athas/fut-foo.